-The current article, which is the second part of this series, would highlight some of the key steps/tools that investors should use to find out a good management and avoid bad management.
+The current article highlights the key steps/tools that investors should use to find out a good management and avoid bad management.
 An investor should read these carefully and inculcate them in her stock analysis process so that she may avoid falling into the trap of unscrupulous managements that try to benefit at the cost of minority shareholders.

-Let’s study the tools available to common shareholders by which she can decide about the management quality of a company by using the information available in the public domain:
+Let’s study the tools available to common shareholders by which she can do the management analysis of a company by using the information available in the public domain:

-Checking the background of the promoters’ is the first step in the assessment of the management of any company.
+Checking the background of the promoters’ is the first step in management analysis of any company.
 A background check might mean different things for different investors.
 Some may stress on educational qualifications while others may focus on the family background, however, I advise investors to focus on the past management decisions of the promoters.

 Educational qualifications do not give the investor any idea about the shareholder friendliness of the promoters.
 Shareholder friendliness is reflected in the character and integrity of the promoters/management.
 Therefore, the investor should focus on promoters’ past decisions and try to assess whether those decisions were taken while keeping the interest of minority shareholders’ in mind.